istio/istio.io/content/en/blog/2021/stateful-set-made-easier/index.md

 service/sleep                   ClusterIP   10.100.9.26    <none>        80/TCP                             3h
 {{< /text >}}

-Are our ZooKeeper services working and the `Running` status correct?
+Are our ZooKeeper services working and is the status `Running`?
 Let’s find out!
 ZooKeeper listens on 3 ports:

 * Port 2181 is the TCP port for clients to connect to the ZooKeeper service
 * Port 2888 is the TCP port  for peers to connect to other peers
 * Port 3888 is the dedicated TCP port for leader election